Sociology-Anthropology (SOC, ANTH)

 INTRODUCTION TO ANTHROPOLOGY

-This course serves as an introduction to anthropology, including all four sub-fields of anthropology, which are cultural anthropology, archaeology, biological/physical anthropology, and anthropological linguistics.
+Serves as an introduction to anthropology, including all four sub-fields of anthropology: cultural anthropology, archaeology, biological/physical anthropology, and anthropological linguistics.
 By looking at human societies holistically and across cultural contexts, anthropology offers a series of tools to address contemporary problems.
+Fulfills Global Cultural Diversity Requirement.

 Cultural anthropology seeks to explain the diversity of human societies, while looking for commonalities across them.
-This course serves as a general introduction to the field of cultural anthropology, including an introduction to the history of anthropological research and the practice of ethnography.
-Topics include kinship, race, globalization, gender, social status, identity and violence.
+Serves as a general introduction to the field of cultural anthropology, including an introduction to the history of anthropological research and the practice of ethnography.
+Topics include kinship, race, globalization, gender, social status, identity, and violence.
+Fulfills Global Cultural Diversity Requirement.

 ANTHROPOLOGY OF LATIN AMERICA

-This course examines the history of anthropology in Latin America, from early concerns with Native American populations in Central and South America, to current concerns with cultural plurality, neoliberal economic reforms and environmental conservation.
+Examines the history of anthropology in Latin America, from early concerns with Native American populations in Central and South America to current concerns with cultural plurality, neoliberal economic reforms, and environmental conservation.
 Topics include European colonization, globalization, gender, and medical anthropology.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

-Anthropologists have examined the interaction between people and the environment from many different perspectives.
+Anthropologists examine the interaction between people and the environment from many different perspectives.
 This course surveys several of these approaches to understanding human/environment interactions with particular emphasis on human adaptation to the environment across cultures and through time, as well as the current concerns with environmental sustainability and the social context of the environmental movement.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

 FOOD AND CULTURE

-This course surveys the growing body of scholarship in food studies and the anthropology of food.
+Surveys the growing body of scholarship in food studies and the anthropology of food.
 Food production and consumption are examined in terms of human biology, culture, and social status across time from our evolutionary ancestors to the present day.
-Topics include systems of food production, the social and cultural context of agricultural settings, the rise of industrial agriculture and fast food, and social movements based in ideas about food, such as the organic and locavore movements.
-Prerequisite: ANTH 114 or 229, or junior or senior standing.
+Topics include systems of food production, the social and cultural context of agricultural settings, the rise of industrial agriculture and fast food, and social movements based on ideas about food, such as the organic and locavore movements.
+Prerequisite: ANTH 114, 229, or junior or senior standing.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

 SPECIAL TOPICS IN ANTHROPOLOGY

 Study of selected anthropological problems, theorists, or movements.
-Sample topics include art and society, ethnography and ethnology, applied anthropology, anthropology of gender, culture and agriculture, and Geographic Information Systems (GIS).
-With departmental consent, this course may be repeated for credit.
-Prerequisite: ANTH 114 or 229, or junior or senior standing.
+Sample topics include art and society; ethnography and ethnology; applied anthropology; anthropology of gender, culture and agriculture; and Geographic Information Systems (GIS).
+Prerequisite: ANTH 114, 229, or junior or senior standing.
+May be repeated for credit with consent of department when topics are different.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

-This course covers the history of theory in anthropology, with a greater emphasis on theories used within cultural anthropology, although theoretical trends in archaeology, anthropological linguistics and biological/physical anthropology are included to a more limited degree.
+Addresses the history of theory in anthropology, with a greater emphasis on theories used within cultural anthropology, although theoretical trends in archaeology, anthropological linguistics, and biological/physical anthropology are included to a more limited degree.
 The course is reading intensive and broad, including work by Franz Boas, Eric Wolf, Clifford Geertz, and Pierre Bourdieu among others.
-Prerequisite: ANTH 114 or 229, or junior or senior standing.
+Prerequisite: ANTH 114, 229, or junior or senior standing.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

 Participation in an approved archaeological dig or field school program, usually in the Near East or Mediterranean region.
 Includes instruction in excavation techniques, recording and processing of artifacts.
 A survey of excavation and research and the use of archaeology as a tool for elucidating historical and cultural changes.
-Under certain circumstances, participation in an archaeological field school in North, Central, or South America, or elsewhere may be accepted.
+Under certain circumstances, participation in an archaeological field school in North, Central, or South America or elsewhere may be accepted.
+Cross-listed as ARCH 401, and as REL 401 for Mediterranean and Near Eastern digs only.
+Students desiring credit toward the Religion major or Humanities Distribution Requirement should register for REL 401; students desiring credit toward the Anthropology major or Social Science Distribution Requirement should register for ANTH 401; students desiring credit toward the Archaeology major should register for ARCH 401.
 Special fees apply.
 May Term or Summer Sessions only.
-Cross-listed as ANTH 401, and as REL 401 for Mediterranean and Near Eastern digs only.
-Students desiring credit toward the Religion major or humanities distribution requirement should register for REL 401.

 Anthropology internship experiences, such as with the Lycoming County Historical Museum, are available.